eeshvardasikcm/veganware/income_sheet.md

 # Veganware income sheet

 No one has sponsored me at all to write code.
-Even code I have written that os not veganware has not provided me any income at all.
+Even code I have written that is not veganware has not provided me any income at all.

 No donations of cash, resources, gifts,